babylonlabs-io/babylon-benchmark/README.md

    ```
    make start-benchmark-from-snapshot
    ```
-   This will start both the master and follower nodes.
+   This will build the docker images and start both the master and follower nodes.
 The follower node will begin syncing with the master.

 5. Run the profiler:
    Once the follower node has synced with the master, you can start profiling: